|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 Thus, the geometry of spacetime "dictates" to a body located at a location with given r and J a permissible angular velocity in the range

-where W - max is the maximum angular velocity of circulation against the direction of rotation and W + max is the maximum velocity of circulation in the direction of rotation of the black hole.
-For large distances r from a black hole (or at its small angular momentum J ® 0) W- max » - 1 / r, W+ max » 1 / r, so the particle velocity u = W .r Î <-1, + 1> can be at most equal to the speed of light, both in the direction of rotation and against it, as is the case in the plane space-time STR (movement allowed inside the light cone).
-With the approach to the black hole, the W - max increases, so the body must move more slowly against the direction of rotation of the black hole, than if the rotation of the black hole were not (Fig.4.15a).
+where W-max is the maximum angular velocity of circulation against the direction of rotation and W+max is the maximum velocity of circulation in the direction of rotation of the black hole.
+For large distances r from a black hole (or at its small angular momentum J®0) is W-max » -1/r, W+max » 1/r, so the particle velocity u = W .r Î <-1, +1> can be at most equal to the speed of light, both in the direction of rotation and against it, as is the case in the plane space-time STR (movement allowed inside the light cone).
+As you approach to the black hole, the value W-max increases, so the body must move more slowly against the direction of rotation of the black hole, than if the rotation of the black hole were not (Fig.4.15a).

 |Fig.4.15.
 Tearing down